A new study published this week in the journal Obesity got a lot of press this week for linking diet soda to weight loss.

 First, about the study: it was funded by the American Beverage Association, a trade association with backers such as Coca-Cola and Pepsi.

-Just over 300 people were randomized into 1 of 2 weight loss groups: those who were allowed to drink diet soda and those who only could drink water.
-Both groups received intensive weight loss counseling, were encouraged to exercise more, and had to log their foods.
+Over 300 people were randomized into 1 of 2 weight loss groups: those who were allowed to drink diet soda and those who could only drink water.
+Both groups received intensive weight-loss counseling, were encouraged to exercise more, and had to log their foods.

 A lot of healthcare professionals and researchers have weighed in on this study, questioning limitations such as:

-This new study’s results contradict other recent studies that have showed a negative impact on health from diet soda:
+This new study’s results contradict other recent studies that have shown a negative impact on health from diet soda:

 - A 2009 study published in Diabetes Care showed diet soda intake was linked to greater risk of metabolic syndrome components and type 2 diabetes.